-4 methods to pay off your mortgage early
+4 ways to pay off your mortgage early

 1. Make extra payments

-You’ll want to speak with your lender about whether they accept bi-weekly payments, some might not.
-In this case, it’s up to you to set aside those bi-weekly payments, but you’ll make them in one shot each month.
-The benefit of that extra annual payment is still there, but without the convenience of the bank allowing monthly payment splitting.
+You’ll want to speak with your lender about whether it accepts biweekly payments; some might not.
+In this case, it’s up to you to set aside those biweekly payments, but you’ll make them in one shot each month.
+The benefit of that extra annual payment is still there, but without the convenience of the lender allowing for a monthly payment split.

-This can be a better tactic than refinancing as it doesn’t lock you into a payment.
-So, if for some reason, you can’t add more to your monthly mortgage payment you won’t be penalized.
+This can be a better tactic than refinancing, as it doesn’t lock you into a payment.
+If for some reason you can’t add more to your monthly mortgage payment, you won’t be penalized.

-If you go this route make sure to check with your lender that the payments will be applied in the correct way to reduce the principal, not prepay the interest.
-You’ll also want to make sure they understand the extra payment is not for the next month’s mortgage payment.
+If you go this route, make sure to check with your lender that the payments will be applied in the correct way to reduce the principal, not prepay the interest.
+You’ll also want to make sure the lender understands the extra payment is not for the next month’s mortgage payment.

 2. Refinance your mortgage

 Refinancing your mortgage to pay it off early only makes sense if you can get a lower interest rate.
-Keep in mind, there are fees associated with refinancing so you want to make sure the savings cancels out the cost of refinancing.
+Keep in mind, there are fees associated with refinancing, so you want to make sure the savings cancel out those costs.

 Refinancing into a shorter-term loan, such as going from a 30-year mortgage to a 15-year mortgage, can also help bring down your interest rate while putting you on the path to early payoff.
-Use Bankrate’s mortgage calculator to compare payments and total interest between 30-year and 15-year terms here.
+You can use Bankrate’s calculator to compare payments and total interest between 30-year and 15-year terms.

 3. Recast your mortgage

-Mortgage recasting is different than refinancing because you get to keep your existing loan, you just pay a lump sum toward the principal and the bank will adjust your amortization schedule to reflect the new balance.
+Mortgage recasting is different than refinancing because you keep your existing loan, pay a lump sum toward the principal and your lender then adjusts your amortization schedule to reflect the new balance.
 This will result in a shorter loan term.

 One major benefit to recasting is that the fees are significantly lower than refinancing.
 Usually, mortgage recasting fees are just a few hundred dollars.
 Plus, if you have a low interest rate, you get to keep it.
 On the flip side, if you have a high interest rate, refinancing might be a better option.

 An alternative to recasting is to make lump-sum payments to your principal when you can.
-Homeowners who get large bonuses or those who inherit money or sell valuable items, might choose to use the extra cash to pay down the principal.
-Since VA and FHA loans can’t be recast, lump-sum payments might be the next best thing.
-Also, you’ll save yourself the bank fee for recasting.
+Homeowners who get large bonuses or those who inherit money or sell valuable items might choose to use the extra cash to pay down their mortgage.

-With some mortgage servicers, you must specify when extra money is to be put toward principal.
-Check with your servicer if you are unsure how additional payments will be applied.
+With some mortgage servicers, you must specify when extra money is to be put toward the principal.
+Check with your servicer if you are unsure how lump-sum payments will be applied.